All Products

 What is nscd?

-nscd is a system cache service that caches name service information, such as passwd, group, hosts, services, and netgroup.
-It improves the system's cache hit ratio by reducing the number of name service queries and the amount of traffic, which results in faster service responses.
-This guide focuses on the hosts configuration, which is used to reduce the number of DNS queries from ECS instances.
+nscd is a system cache service that caches name service information such as passwd, group, hosts, services, and netgroup.
+It reduces the number of name service queries and network traffic, resulting in faster service responses.
+This guide focuses on the hosts configuration to reduce DNS queries from ECS instances.

 Common Linux commands for nscd